 (1) Award agreements under the LTIP relating to awards granted by the Compensation Committee in fiscal years 2019, 2020 and 2021 provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" (only for Messrs.
-Stevens and Rotsztain) other than following a change of control, as well as provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" (only for Messrs.
-Stevens and Rotsztain) other than following a change of control, as well as provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
-Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
-Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
-Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements.
-It is the recipient would be entitled to receive the product of (A) the sum of (1) the full Target Award and (2) the Interest accrued on the full Target Award through the end of the fiscal quarter in the Performance Period immediately preceding such termination and (B) the Performance Adjustment as measured through the end of the fiscal quarter immediately preceding such termination, rather than the pro rata share of the Target Award which would be due in the absence of a change in control.
+Stevens and Rotsztain) other than following a change of control, as well as provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" following a change in control ("cause" and "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or "good reason" occurs within 18 months following a change in control, the recipient would be entitled to receive the product of (A) the sum of (1) the full Target Award and (2) the Interest accrued on the full Target Award through the end of the fiscal quarter in the Performance Period immediately preceding such termination and (B) the Performance Adjustment as measured through the end of the fiscal quarter immediately preceding such termination, rather than the pro rata share of the Target Award which would be due in the absence of a change in control.

 The payment of any amounts following a change in control would be subject to the recipient's compliance with the non-solicitation provisions of the award agreement.